PelionIoT/ref-wem-firmware/README.md

     brew install arm-none-eabi-gcc
     ```

+    Here is an example showing how to install on a Ubuntu 16.04:

+    ```
+    sudo add-apt-repository ppa:team-gcc-arm-embedded/ppa
+    sudo apt-get update
+    sudo apt-get install gcc-arm-embedded
+    ```

 2. Python 2.7 and pip.

     On a Mac, pip and virtualenv are not preinstalled.
 Here is how to install them: